Here's What “Plus-Size” Really Means — Fashion Brands, Take Note

 ”

 The tides do appear to be turning, however slowly, with brands like Torrid, Girlfriend Collective, Wray NYC, and Universal Standard employing models that are representative of the entire plus-size range.
-“When I started booking [plus models] full-time close to two and a half years ago, the [women] that were being requested [for plus-size jobs] most frequently were size 14,” Granger says.
-Today, Granger says that requests for sizes 16 and 18 are much more prevalent, with some brands hiring size 26 or 28 models.
+“When I started booking [plus models] full-time close to two and a half years ago, the [women] that were being requested [for plus-size jobs] most frequently were a US size 14 (UK 18),” Granger says.
+Today, Granger says that requests for US sizes 16 and 18 (UK 20 and 22) are much more prevalent, with some brands hiring US size 26 or 28 (UK 30+) models.